apache/iceberg/python/README.md

 If you are using an M1 Mac to run tox, there is currently [an issue with pyenchant](https://github.com/pyenchant/pyenchant/issues/265) that you would run into while running `linters`.
 This happens because python distributions installed by `pyenv` are in the default M1 architecture (aarch64), and can't find a compatible enchant library.
-As a workaround, you can follow the below steps.
+As a workaround, you can follow the steps below:

 Install enchant with Homebrew
 ```shell